uk-gov-mirror/dvsa.cvs-svc-activities/README.md

 The following scripts are available, however you can refer to the `package.json` to see the details:

-- `npm install`
+- install dependencies: `npm install` or `npm i`
-- `npm start`
+- start local development (or service): `npm start`
-- `npm run build`
+- build project: `npm run build`
-- `npm t`
+- unit tests: `npm test` or `npm t`
+- integration tests: `npm run test-i`

 ### DynamoDB and seeding

+You will not require to change the serverless-local-dynamodb config.

 If you want the database to be populated with mock data on start, in your `serverless.yml` file, you need to set `seed` to `true`.
 You can find this setting under `custom > dynamodb > start`.

-By default, the `noStart` setting under `custom > dynamodb > start` is true.
-That means the DynamoDB instance will not be started automatically.
-To start the instance automatically on `npm run start`, you have to set this value to `false`.

 If you choose to run the DynamoDB instance separately, you can send the seed command with the following command: